ncpauli/Selectivity_SOGrazer/README.md

 The raw, primer-trimmed sequences of this study are deposited in the European Nucleotide Archive (ENA), project number PRJEB40056 (http://www.ebi.ac.uk/ena/data/view/PRJEB40056).

-If you want to use this code in your research, please cite the corresponsing article:
+If you want to use this code in your research, please cite the corresponding article:

 Pauli, N.-C., Metfies, K., Pakhomov, E.A., Neuhaus, S., Graeve, M., Wenta, P., Flintrop, C.M., BAdewien, T.H., Iversen, M.H., Meyer, B. Selective feeding in Southern Ocean key grazers – diet composition of krill and salps (under review) Communications Biology